What Is MLOps and How to Leverage It for Your Machine Learning Projects

 Let's take a closer look at some industries and how they benefit from MLOps implementation:

-Now, to better understand what MLOps is in practice, we’ve also prepared some real-life cases for you.
+Now, to better understand what MLOps is in practice, let’s look at some real-life cases for you.

 Real-world MLOps use cases